hust20206205/solutions/document/baocao/___old/pictures/README.md

 [[Assertion]] A statement of the correct state of a program at some point, independent of how it does it.
 Typically, an ASSERTION specifies the result of an operation or an invariant of a design element.

-[[Bounded Context]] The delimited applicability of a particular model.
-BOUNDING CONTEXTS gives team members a clear and shared understanding of what has to be consistent and what can develop independently.

 [[Client]] A program element that is calling the element under design, using its capabilities.